Notes on isocrystals: Introduction

 When transporting arguments from $\ell$-adic to $p$-adic cohomology, one can often assign the role of $\QQ_\ell$-local systems appropriately to either convergent or overconvergent $F$-isocrystals.
 In a few cases, one runs into difficulties because neither category seems to provide the needed features; on the other hand, in some cases the rich interplay between the constructions makes it possible to transport statements back to the $\ell$-adic side which do not seem to have any direct proof there.

 One can continue the story by describing links between $\ell$-adic and $p$-adic coefficients via the theory of \emph{companions} as alluded to above.
 However, this would require setting aside the premise of a purely expository paper, as some new results would be required.
-We have thus chosen to defer this discussion to a sequel paper \cite{kedlaya-companions}.
+We have thus chosen to defer this discussion to two sequel papers \cite{kedlaya-companions, kedlaya-companions2}.

 \begin{notation} Throughout this paper, let $k$ denote a perfect field of characteristic $p>0$ (as above), and let $X$ denote a smooth variety over $k$.
 By convention, we require varieties to be reduced separated schemes of finite type over $k$, but they need not be irreducible.
 Let $K$ denote the fraction field of the ring of $p$-typical Witt vectors $W(k)$. \end{notation}